MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Identify critical flows

 With the performance data available, you can begin ranking all the flows and identifying the critical flows.
-The identification of critical flows requires you to evaluate the performance impact of each flow and its overall criticality to the business.
+The identification of critical flows involves evaluating the performance impact and criticality of each flow.
 Effective flow prioritization ensures that the most important flows receive the resources needed before less critical flows.
 To prioritize flows in your application, consider these steps:

 - *Identify business impact*: Start by assessing the importance of each flow within your operations.
 Focus on how each flow aligns with your business objectives, its impact on users, and the potential negative effects of poor performance.
 For instance, while a free service tier might attract more users, a paid tier could be more vital for your business goals.